lmouhib/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 AWS CodeBuild uses a definition file called a buildspec Yaml file.
 The contents of the buildspec will determine what AWS actions CodeBuild should perform.
 The key parts of the buildspec are Environment Variables, Phases, and Artifacts.
 See [Build Specification Reference for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more details.

-Another developer from the Mythical Mysfits team has started a buildspec_dev file for you, but never got to finishing it.
+Another developer from the Mythical Mysfits team has started a buildspec_prod file for you, but never got to finishing it.
 Add the remaining instructions to the buildspec_dev.yml.draft file.
 The file should be in your like-service folder and already checked in.
-Let's create a dev branch and copy the draft to a buildspec_dev.yml file.
+Let's create a dev branch and copy the draft to a buildspec_prod.yml file.

 <pre>
 $ cd ~/environment/<b><i>REPLACEME_LIKE_CODECOMMIT_REPO_NAME</b></i>